#ArgusPreps Roundup: Feb. 7

 Dell Rapids 59, Mt.
 Vernon/Plankinton 35 at Dell Rapids — Ariel Hoffman and Jada Knuppe both scored 15 points to help Dell Rapids rout Mt.
 Vernon/Plankinton.
 Steph Faulhaber tallied 12 points for MVP, while teammate Mikaela Cassidy added 11.

-Sioux Falls O’Gorman 67, Sioux City East (Iowa) 50 at SF O’Gorman — Ashlee Beacom knocked down a school-record eight three pointers as part of a career-high 24-point effort or O’Gorman.
+Sioux Falls O’Gorman 67, Sioux City East (Iowa) 50 at SF O’Gorman — Ashlee Beacom knocked down a school-record eight three pointers as part of a career-high 24-point effort for O’Gorman.
+Emma Ronsick added 17 points for the Knights.
+For Sioux City East, Grace Hildahl tallied 12 points.

 Beresford vs. West Central at Beresford — 7:30 p.m.
 CT